simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

 Debug builds will install the dll via this symlink.
 You may need to delete an existing `SimElation.SimHub.SliPlugin.dll` from the
-SimHub installation directory if previously installed before a debug build will succeed, since it will itself be a symlink to the built dll in `bin\Debug`.
+SimHub installation directory if previously installed before a debug build will succeed, since it will itself be a symlink to the built dll in `bin\x86\Debug`.

-Release builds do not install the dll into the SimHub installation directory; the generated dll will only be in `bin\Release`.
+Release builds do not install the dll into the SimHub installation directory; the generated dll will only be in `bin\x86\Release`.

 ### Visual Studio 2019